How to prioritise ideas

 Where to begin?

 If you encounter just one idea, this framework is useful for helping you consider its effectiveness and the effort required.
-But what about when you read a book or attend a CPD session and come away with lots of ideas?
+But what about when you read a book or attend a CPD session and come away with many ideas?

 First, to repeat what I said above, I recommend restricting yourself to trying one idea at a time.
 And give yourself the best chance of success.
-Try it with a class with whom you have a good relationship, who are accepting of change, and for whom it is not a disaster if the idea does not work out.
+Try it with a class with whom you have a good relationship, who accept change, and for whom it is not a disaster if the idea does not work out.

 Then go for something like this:

-1. Start with ideas in the top-right first.
-Implementing these ideas more will require the least amount of effort and should lead to some positive outcomes with minimal effort.
+1. Start with ideas in the top right first.
+Implementing these ideas more will require the least effort and should lead to some positive outcomes with minimal effort.

-2. Next, pick an idea in the bottom-right.
-Again, you are already doing this, so hopefully, you can find a tweak or adaptation to make it even more effective.
+2. Next, work through the ideas in the bottom-right.
+Again, you are already doing these, so hopefully, you can find a tweak or adaptation to make them even more effective.

-3. Finally, turn your attention to ideas in the top-left.
-These will require a more effortful change, but the rewards could be big!
+3. Finally, turn your attention to the ideas in the top left.
+These will require a more effortful change—either to the idea itself or your teaching practice—but the rewards could be big!

 Want to know more?